 The Real Madrid forward won his fifth Champions League trophy last month, with four coming in five years.
 This should indicate just how indispensable he is to not only his country but to club.

 At the age of 33, this may well be Ronaldo’s last World Cup.
 Scoring goals may not be enough to salvage glory in Russia.

 2) Lionel Messi – Argentina

 With Lionel Messi’s rival Cristiano Ronaldo dominating the Ballon d’Or since 2013, this is arguably the best chance to win the prestigious award and secure himself to go down as the best player ever by winning one title that has eluded him – the World Cup.

 Argentina have lost four straight finals in major competitions, including the 1-0 defeat to Germany in the World Cup final in 2014.

 There are many comparisons to Argentina legend Diego Maradona, and with the pressure of carrying a nation on his shoulders, at 30 years old, this could be his last opportunity to produce his very best football while still in his peak.

 The 2018 World Cup will be Andres Iniesta’s last.
-The former Barcelona man joined Japanese Club Vissel Kobe this summer after ending his illustrious career at the Catalan club.
+The former Barcelona man joined Japanese Club Vissel Kobe to commence 1 July 2018.